This article

-will help you answer multiple choice questions more effectively.
-Your job is to
+This article will help you answer multiple choice questions more effectively.
+Your job is to simply choose the correct answer from a list of possible choices.

-Reading Skills - MCQs test your ability to understand the main ideas contained in a text and then look for specific information.
+Reading Skills MCQs test your ability to understand the main ideas contained in a text and then look for specific information

 1. You will need to quickly identify the main idea in order to locate the correct section of the text.